MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-create-deploy-policy.md

 - **Test it out first**: No policy actions are enforced, events are audited.
 While in this state, you can monitor the impact of the policy in the DLP **Alert** console and the DLP **Activity explorer** console.
 - **Test it out first and show policy tips while in test mode**: No actions are enforced, but users will receive policy tips and notification emails to raise their awareness and educate them.
 - **Turn it on right away**: This is full enforcement mode.
-- **Keep it off**: The policy is completely inactive.
+- **Keep it off**: The policy is inactive.
 Use this state while developing and reviewing your policy before deployment.

 You can change the state of a policy at any time.